Why Does Obesity Cause Shortness Of Breath?

 If you are overweight or obese, decreasing weight might help you breathe easier.
 Losing 1 to 2 pounds per week is a sensible weight reduction goal that may be achieved by making little changes to diet and increasing physical activity.

-If you have breathing problems, you and your doctor should take extra care to select an exercise regimen that is appropriate for your situation.
+If you have breathing problems, you and your doctor should take extra care to select an appropriate exercise regimen.

 Patient Feedback